j-schreiber/js-sf-cli-plugin/messages/jsc.manifest.rollout.md

 # summary

-Summary of a command.
+Roll out a manifest.
+This deploys the artifacts of the manifest (unpackaged, package, etc) to the target org.

 # description

-More information about a command.
-Don't repeat the summary.
+The command takes an Org Manifest and rolls out its artifacts to a target org.
+Dynamic paths for unpackaged artifacts are resolved based on mapped environments, package versions are resolved based on the DevHub org.

 # flags.manifest.summary

-Manifest file
+A manifest file that defines the desired state of the target org

 # flags.target-org.summary

-Target org (sandbox, production, etc) where manifest is deployed/rolled out
+Target org (sandbox, production, etc) where artifacts of the manifest should be rolled out.

 # flags.devhub-org.summary

-Devhub that owns the packages
+Devhub that owns the packages.
+Needed to resolve package versions.

 # flags.verbose.summary

-Prints all subcommand outputs to terminal (e.g. deployed source files, package install status, etc).
+Placeholder - Prints all subcommand outputs to terminal (e.g. deployed source files, package install status, etc)

 # examples